arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/Applications/dock/README.md

 #### Code modifications

 We add the arm/nvhpc compilers support following their coding rules.
 The [attached files](config_files/) are those configuration files.
+In order to compile the code on modern gcc/arm/nvhpc compilers, we add some compilation flag changes and [attach the difference](modification_patch/).
+When users compile for different compilers, they have to manually checkout different commmit manually.
+Given the short time frame, we didn't add compilation flags change in spack package.

 We use `jemalloc` to replace the original system malloc library by installing `jemalloc` and adding `-ljemalloc` to the configuration files.

 #### Compiler flags